 TIMETABLE: Monday from 9:00 to 18:30 and Tuesday from 9:00 to 17:30

-REGISTRATION: the registration will be opened from March 2019 until the end of the course places.
+REGISTRATION: the registration is opened until the end of the course places.

 CLASSROOM BASED SESSIONS TAKE PLACE ON MONDAYS AND TUESDAYS, 3-4 TIMES A MONTH.
 25 INTENSIVE SESSIONS

 Sessions include project tutorials and seminars about supplementary subjects.

 The teaching-learning process is based on the following methodological concepts:

 Theory lecture on topics scheduled for the session.

 • Participative analysis and discussion of each topic and their application to restaurant management.

 • Lecture on real life experiences aimed at contrasting the applicability of the concepts developed.